YunoHost-Apps/adguardhome_ynh/doc/ADMIN.md

 If you want to use your AGH instance on your smartphone without using the [ClientID](https://github.com/AdguardTeam/AdGuardHome/wiki/Clients#clientid) feature (only availabe with DoH, check the 'Apps' documentation to find out how to use it on your phone), it gets more complex: you have to allow the IP ranges of your mobile operator.
 It's not perfect but it still drastically reduces the chances of unauthorized use, while allowing you to use it with your smartphone.
-**Note:** in case of connection on not authorized wifi networks with your smartphone, you will not be able to use your AdGuard Home instance.
+**Note:** in case of connection on non authorized wifi networks with your smartphone, you will not be able to use your AdGuard Home instance.

 Using the connexion to allow, go to <https://ip.guide/> and click on "Autonomous Systems".
-**Note:** If you're using an iPhone, make sure that the ["Limit IP tracking" setting](https://support.apple.com/guide/iphone/iph499d287c2/ios) is disabled (otherwise you must authorize Akamai IP addresses using the same method).
+**Note:** If you're using an iPhone, make sure that the ["Limit IP tracking" or "iCloud private relay" settings](https://support.apple.com/guide/iphone/iph499d287c2/ios) are disabled (otherwise you must authorize Akamai IP addresses using the same method).
 You can now copy all the IP adresses in the "routes" section, remove all quotation marks, commas and spaces, but keep one IP per line, then paste the result into your allowlist.
 It should look like the list in the previous section.